 Mute your microphone when you’re not talking or actively participating in the conversation.
-The sound of shuffling papers, typing, or your dog barking will be distracting.
+The sounds of your dog barking or your kids arguing can be distracting.

 Be heard.
 Share your thoughts and ideas.
 You are in the meeting because of your valuable knowledge and insights, so share them.

-To many, the lack of interaction with your colleagues is a hard part of this adjustment.
-You’re used to having lunch with others, chatting in the halls.
-But with digital resources, you can remove some of that isolation.
+To many, the lack of interaction with your colleagues is the hardest part of working remotely.
+With digital resources, you can remove some of that isolation.

 Use audio or a video chat to work together on something small instead of doing everything through chat.
 And have a little fun.

-Plan a happy hour each week when you can all videoconference and chat over food and drink like you would if you were together.
+Plan a happy hour now and then, where you all videoconference and chat over food and drink as if you were together.

 Have virtual lunch meetings with your work friends.
 If your company can do it, have lunch delivered to the home of each member of your team.